dergigi/dergigi.github.io/bitcoin/resources.md

 privately is essential, and why it has to be protected.

 - [We must protect our ability to transact privately online][coincenter-privacy] by Jerry Brito
+- [The Case for Electronic Cash][coincenter-privacy-pdf] by Jerry Brito
 - [Bitcoin and Privacy][snowden-privacy] by Edward Snowden

 #### Misc